Ortham/passkeys-relying-party/README.md

 Limitations:

-- Only supports ES256 and RS256 signing algorithms
+- Only supports the ES256, EdDSA and RS256 signing algorithms (EdDSA is untested)
 - Does not support attestation or extensions

 Things that caught me by surprise: